 Howard Employment Law (HEL) advises and represents employees on the full range of issues they face in the workplace.

-If you believe your terms of employment have been materially changed, you may be entitled to claim constructive dismissal.
-HEL helps you determine if you have been constructively dismissed and plan a strategy for exiting your employer with severance.
+If you believe your terms of employment have been materially changed or you face an intolerable work environment, you may be entitled to claim constructive dismissal.
+HEL helps you determine if you have been constructively dismissed and plan a strategy for leaving your employer with severance.

 If you have been terminated and offered severance, it is almost always worth getting a legal review of the severance package.
-In many cases, employer initial offers are inadequate, either in duration or in failing to recognize all elements of the employee’s compensation package.
+In many cases, employer initial offers are inadequate, either in duration or in failing to recognize all elements of the employee’s compensation package, particularly incentive pay (bonuses) and benefits.
+We start with a one hour paid consultation.

-Where the employer has refused to pay any severance or maintains an inadequate offer, we assist by filing and prosecuting a wrongful dismissal claim in the courts.
+Where the employer has refused to pay any severance or maintains an inadequate offer, we assist by first attempting to negotiate for severance and, failing agreement, filing and prosecuting a wrongful dismissal claim in the courts.

 Whether as part of a severance review or on its own, we can advise you on whether your employer has failed to pay you wages owing under the Employment Standards Act, including overtime and vacation pay.
 HEL can also assist you in understanding your rights as an employee taking statutory leave, such as maternity leave, including where the employer seeks to terminate employment during or at the end of the leave.